sandeep-sutar-1/sandeep-sutar-1.github.io/_posts/2025-02-09-github-static-website.md

   bundle exec jekyll serve
   ```

-# Setup new GitHub repository.
+# Setup new GitHub repository
 - Create new GitHub repository with special name `gh-user-name.github.io`. e.g. `sandeep-sutar-1.github.io`.
 - Set visibility to public.
 - Go to repository Settings --> Pages --> Build and deployment.
 Select source `Deploy from a Branch`.
 Set branch to `main`.